University Guidance for Parents

 National UCAS deadlines:

-*All students apply through school and applications are only submitted to UCAS by school once the school reference has been added; students often worry that they are submitting to UCAS when they press ‘send, but provided they have applied through school, their application form will be sent to Mrs Hall.
+*All students apply through school and applications are only submitted to UCAS by school once the school reference has been added; students often worry that they are submitting to UCAS when they press ‘send, but provided they have applied through school, their application form will be sent to Mr Fitzgerald.

 - Cost of a UCAS application (excluding UCAS Conservatoires)

-6. How will she be supported with her application by school?
+6. How will he/she be supported with their application by school?

 The UCAS application process officially begins in June at Upton Hall School, although individual advice and guidance starts much earlier with careers advice lower down the school, together with a variety of guest speakers from the higher education sector/graduate sectors addressing students through weekly careers talks and enrichment talks throughout Year 12.

-The Sixth Form Team, including your daughter’s form tutors, will play a vital role in preparing her for her university application and this year’s remote way of learning is no exception.
+The Sixth Form Team, including your son/daughter’s form tutors, will play a vital role in preparing her for her university application.
 A specific section of the Google Classroom has been set up for students to guide them through the process set-by-step.

-7. How can I help my daughter with her application?
+7. How can I help my son/daughter with their application?

-There are several ways in which parents may wish to guide their daughters through the applications process from selecting a course and institution to proof reading their personal statement.
-Parents will play a vital role in assisting with student finance applications as this is done on a household by household basis (further details about student finance can be found below, although please be aware that Student Finance England will not open for 2021 applications until February 2021).
+There are several ways in which parents may wish to guide their sons/daughters through the applications process from selecting a course and institution to proof reading their personal statement.
+Parents will play a vital role in assisting with student finance applications as this is done on a household by household basis (further details about student finance can be found below, although please be aware that Student Finance England will not open for 2023 applications until February 2023).

-Within this section of the school website there is a UCAS parents’ guide and parents should feel free to contact the school to speak to Mrs Hall is they have any specific queries.
+Within this section of the school website there is a UCAS parents’ guide and parents should feel free to contact the school to speak to Mr Fitzgerald if they have any specific queries.

 Alternatively, queries can be emailed to firstname.lastname@example.org